 HTML (Hypertext Markup Language), that has become a standard authoring for the creation of home pages.
 VRML provides three dimensional worlds with integrated hyperlinks on the web.

 The viewing of VRML models via VRML plug-in for web browsers.
-That is usually done on a graphics monitor under mouse control and, therefore not fully immersive.
+That usually done on a graphics monitor under mouse control and, therefore not fully immersive.

 The syntax and data structure of VRML provides an excellent tool.
 For the modeling of three dimensional world that are funcitonately and interactive.
-That can ultimately be transferred into fully immersive viewing system.
+That can ultimately transferred into fully immersive viewing system.

 The current version VRML 2.0 has become an international ISO/IEC standard under the name VRML97.